CAASM Use Case #6 – Finding rogue devices on privileged networks

 Show me all devices on our Fortigate network that aren't in our VM environment, aren't in Active Directory, aren't in Hyper-V, aren't managed by Jamf Pro, and have been seen in the last four days."

-The longer the question… the longer the query… which is why the Axonius query wizard is helpful…
+The longer the question… the longer the query… that’s why the CAASM query wizard is useful…

 sjultra axonius query use case 6 finding rogue devices